Search Free St. Clair County Records: Court, Divorce, Arrests & More

 The Illinois State Police’s Bureau of Investigation is responsible for providing the population with this information, making free criminal record checks available to all.

-The Illinois State Police isn’t the easiest to navigate, but it provides plenty of information.
+The Illinois State Police (ISP) isn’t the easiest to navigate, but it provides plenty of information.
 An individual’s criminal history can be searched by name or fingerprints, depending on what’s available and what that search will be used for.

 In order to do a criminal history search using someone’s name, interested citizens must use CHIRP (the Criminal History Information Response Process).12 To do so, creating an account is mandatory.